 The Federal Republic of Germany and Fiji have maintained diplomatic relations since 1 August 1973.
 Germany does not have an embassy in the country itself but is represented by the German Embassy in Wellington, New Zealand.
-The Republic of Fiji’s mission abroad responsible for Germany is based in London.
+The Republic of Fiji’s mission abroad responsible for Germany will be based in London.

 Bilateral economic relations are limited.
 Imports to Germany amounted to 1.749 million euros in 2019 while German exports totalled 8.671 million euros (source: DESTATIS).

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH maintains a regional office in the capital Suva and coordinates Germany’s development cooperation with the region from there, such as a regional programme on adaptation to climate change and regional projects promoting the protection of marine and coastal biodiversity as well as forest conservation.

 Germany also supports the development of the Pacific island state through its contributions to the European Development Fund (EDF), from 2021 Neighbourhood, Development and International Cooperation Instrument (NDICI).
 It is also implementing microprojects in the spheres of infrastructure, education and vocational training, as well as healthcare, the advancement of women and combating domestic violence.

 In 2017, the UN Climate Change Conference COP23 took place in Bonn under the Presidency of Fiji.
 The good and close cooperation between our countries helped to ensure that conference was a success.
 Fiji is a member of our Group of Friends on Climate and Security in the United Nations.